JJ Cale: Later career

 Between 1996 and 2003, Cale released no new music but admiration for his work and musicianship only grew among his fans and admirers.
 In his 2003 biography Shakey, Neil Young remarked, "Of all the players I ever heard, it's gotta be [Jimi] Hendrix and J. J. Cale who are the best electric guitar players."
 In the 2005 documentary To Tulsa and Back: On Tour with J.J.
 Cale, Cale's guitar style is characterized by Eric Clapton as "really, really minimal", adding "it's all about finesse".
-Mark Knopfler was also effusive in his praise for the Oklahoma troubadour, but Cale's early 90s experimental synth-heavy output left him at odds with the music industry.
+Mark Knopfler was also effusive in his praise for Cale, but his early 90s experimental synth-heavy output left Cale at odds with the music industry.
 2004's To Tulsa and Back reunited him with long-time producer Audie Ashworth, as he recalled to Dan Forte:

 A few years ago, before Audie passed away, I said, "I've been making synthesizer records; ain't nobody likes 'em but me.
 I'll come to Nashville, and we'll hire all the guys who are still alive who played on the first albums."
 Audie said, "Great."
 I told him to book some studio time.
 But then he passed away, and I put the deal on hold.
 Eventually, I decided to do the same program, only go to Tulsa instead of Nashville.
 David Teegarden, of Teegarden & Van Winkle, is a drummer who has a studio, so I told him to get the guys in Tulsa that we used to play with when we were kids.
 I cut some there, and had some demos I did here at the house, and I sent them all to Bas [Hartong] and to Mike [Test].